Malachi Flynn

-Malachi Flynn (born May 9, 1998) (/ˈmæləkaɪ/) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+Malachi Emmanuel Flynn (born May 9, 1998) (/ˈmæləkaɪ/) is an American professional basketball player for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL) and the EuroCup.
 He played college basketball for the Washington State Cougars and the San Diego State Aztecs.
+He was selected 29th by the Toronto Raptors in the first round of the 2020 NBA draft.

 High school career

 Flynn is the youngest of seven children.
-He stood 5'2 in his freshman season in high school, then grew to 5'6 as a sophomore before a growth spurt made him his current height of 6'1.
+He stood 5'2 during his freshman season in high school, then grew to 5'6 as a sophomore before a growth spurt took him to his current height of 6'1.
 As a senior at Bellarmine Prep, Flynn averaged 29.7 points, 6.0 rebounds and 4.0 assists per game, while shooting 48 percent from the floor.
 He earned a host of accolades, including The News Tribune's All-Area player of the year, Associated Press Washington player of the year, the Class 4A player of the year by the Washington Interscholastic Basketball Coaches Association, and the 4A Narrows League MVP as a senior.
-His 743 points as a senior set the single-season mark at Bellarmine Prep, and he finished with 1,625 career points, second to Abdul Gaddy.
+His 743 points as a senior set the single-season mark at Bellarmine Prep, and he finished with 1,625 career points, second only to Abdul Gaddy.
 Flynn originally committed to Pacific before reopening his recruitment late in the signing period.
 He signed with the Washington State Cougars on April 13, 2016.